Why I Work Out

 This guide is for you whether you're just starting or have been exercising for years, whether walking or powerlifting is your thing, or whether worship is foreign or familiar.
 I hope it transforms your perspective about exercise and helps you encounter God in ways you never have before.

 Tap to download Worship While You Work Out: A 7-Step Guide to Meaningful Workouts.

 Tami McCandlish is a writer and speaker who brings hope and healing in the name of Jesus.
-She is currently writing a memoir about how being bullied in school impacted her as an adult.
+She is the author of Let the Bees Buzz: Finding Redemption in the Aftermath of School Bullying.

 Since 2004, she has worked alongside her husband coaching thousands of people in exercise and wellness.

 Tami is an National Academy of Sports Medicine Certified Personal Trainer, Behavior Change Specialist, Golf Fitness Specialist, Youth Exercise Specialist, and Fitness Nutritional Specialist, a Precision Nutrition - Level 1 Coach, and she holds a B.A. in English and Journalism from Ohio Wesleyan University.

 For more on fitness, faith, friendship, and felines, join her email list at www.tamimccandlish.com.